-This course introduces students to the field of clinical psychology.
-Through readings, videos, discussion and in-class role-plays, they are exposed to the major therapeutic orientations in psychology (including psychodynamic, cognitive-behavioral and person-centered therapy) as well as newer schools of interventions (including feminist therapy, multicultural counseling and community psychology).
-In addition, we cover other areas in clinical psychology, such as testing and assessment, and the difficulties involved in the assessment of others.
-A special area of focus in this course will be forensic psychology.
-Case studies from the instructor's experience as a therapist are used throughout the course to further highlight the material.
-This course is best-suited for students who are considering applying to graduate school in clinical psychology.
+This course introduces students to the helping professions in psychology.
+Through readings, videos, discussion, role-plays, and presentations, students are exposed to the major therapeutic orientations as well as newer schools of interventions.
+Case studies from the instructor's experience as a therapist will be used throughout the course to further highlight the material.
+This course is best suited for students who are considering applying to graduate school in helping professions in psychology.
 This counts toward the clinical issues and health requirement for the major.
 Prerequisite: PSYC 221 and 250.
-Generally offered every year.